tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Brass Dragon-sign

+1/Day

+Each creature that can see or hear you can’t speak except to babble (save ends).
+While under this effect in battle, creatures with arcane abilities are hampered, and no creature can grant another an action (hard save ends both, 16+).
+While under this effect out of battle, all skill checks to influence or inform others, or to resist being influenced, are rolled twice and the least beneficial roll must be used.

+**Quirk:** Talkative and flighty.

+---

+#### Bronze Dragon-sign

+When an enemy uses an action on its turn before attacking you, add the symbol’s default bonus to all your defenses against the attack.

+**Quirk:** Gregarious.

+---

 #### Chosen One, Sign of the

 When you cast your last divine daily spell, roll a save.
 If you succeed, you don't expend the spell.

 **Quirk:** Obsessed with fortune telling, oracles, signs, etc.

+---

+#### Copper Dragon-sign

+1/Day

+This symbol produces a thick, concealing fog.
+Until the end of the battle, each creature in the battle takes a –2 penalty to ranged attacks against nearby targets.
+The penalty increases to –4 against far away targets.

+**Quirk:** Quick-witted banterer.

 ---